 How Virtual Restaurants Can Use Data Effectively

 One of the more interesting benefits of the virtual restaurant for patrons and business owners is how powerful data can be to the dining experience.
 There’s no denying the impact data has had on other industries.
-Marketers can deliver strategic ads to users based on their search history, websites they frequent, and other demographic data they make available publicly.
-Online retailers can use purchasing data to send sales notifications or recommendations to customers.
+Marketers can deliver strategic ads to users based on their search history, websites they frequent, and other demographic data they make publicly available.
+Online retailers can even use purchasing data to send sales notifications or recommendations to customers.

-Questions to Answer Before Opening a Virtual Restaurant
+What to Consider Before Opening a Virtual Restaurant

 If you’re an entrepreneur considering a virtual restaurant business, there are a few things to keep in mind.

-To operate your virtual restaurant effectively, you need to have a clear understanding of your expenses.
-Expenses like rent, ingredients, storage, and kitchen staff are variables that all restaurants must consider, but virtual restaurants must also understand the costs of using third-party online ordering and delivery partners.
+What your delivery expenses will be: Expenses like rent, ingredients, storage, and kitchen staff are variables that all restaurants must consider, but virtual restaurants must also understand the costs of using third-party online ordering and delivery partners.
 Most of these partners will take a percentage of your sale.

-For instance, UberEATS takes about 30 percent of the bill, Seamless and GrubHub take between 12-24 percent, and DoorDash, Postmates, and Caviar take 15-23 percent.
+For instance, UberEATS takes about 30% of the bill, Seamless and GrubHub take between 12%–24%, and DoorDash, Postmates, and Caviar take 15%–23%.
 You must know the delivery expenses before you start a virtual restaurant so that you can price your food according to your profit margin goals.

 If you’re a restaurateur, there are many reasons to consider joining the virtual revolution.
-The low barrier to entry reduces financial risks for startups.
-The decreased overhead and labor expenses allow restaurants to focus their budgets on better quality ingredients, marketing, and improved operational efficiencies.
+The low barrier to entry reduces financial risks for startups, and the decreased overhead and labor expenses allow restaurants to focus their budgets on better quality ingredients, marketing, and improved operational efficiencies.
 Furthermore, consumer trends indicate that people prefer to eat-in rather than dine-out.
 Virtual restaurants are more than a fad—it’s a trend that will continue to change the dining experience forever.